‘Naps’ march towards SSFL crown with 5-0 Speyside spanking; St Anthony’s stay close

 “I would take that—take the goals and take the clean sheet.”

-Elsewhere, St Anthony’s did what they could the pressure on, as the “Westmoorings Tigers” held off St Augustine Secondary 4-2 at St Augustine.
-But, once more, Naparima’s southern rivals failed to avoid another weather-enforced postponement, as defending champions Shiva Boys Hindu College and title contenders Presentation College (San Fernando) now each have two make-up matches to play and can expect a late, exhausting flood of fixtures at some point.
+Elsewhere, St Anthony’s did what they could to keep the pressure on, as the “Westmoorings Tigers” held off St Augustine Secondary 4-2 at St Augustine.
+But, once more, Naparima’s southern rivals failed to avoid another weather-enforced postponement, as defending champions Shiva Boys Hindu College and title contenders Presentation College (San Fernando) now each have two matches to make up and can expect a late, exhausting flood of fixtures at some point.

 Still, QRC, who host Naps on Wednesday, have suggested that they will be no pushovers—judging by their recent form—as the Nigel Grosvenor-coached team eased further away from the relegation zone today with a 2-1 win on the road against Carapichaima East.

-It was QRC’s third straight win, which took them six points clear of the bottom three.
+It was QRC’s third straight win, today’s three points taking them six points clear of the bottom three.

 Fatima College rounded off today’s results with a cheeky case of vandalism at the home of their northern rivals, St Mary’s College, as they ran away 5-1 winners at Serpentine Road in St Clair.

-The scoreline was almost as emphatic at Malabar although it was not exactly electric stuff.
+The scoreline was more emphatic at Malabar but it was not exactly electric stuff.

-Naparima were as sluggish as their lowly opponents for most of the first half and went into the break with a 1-nil lead thanks to a 17th minute penalty by their midfield powerhouse Judah St Louis.
+Naparima were as sluggish as their lowly opponents for most of the first half and went into the break with a 1-0 lead, thanks to a 17th minute penalty by their midfield powerhouse Judah St Louis.

-But, as the heavens powerfully opened up in the second half, Naps flooded goalkeeper Kelliss Coker with goals as speedy substitutes Nikel Rawlins and Isa Bramble grabbed an item each each while dangerman Ronaldo McIntosh and defender Tyrike Andrews also got on the score sheet.
+But, as the heavens powerfully opened up in the second half, Naps flooded goalkeeper Kelliss Coker with goals as speedy substitutes Nikel Rawlins and Isa Bramble grabbed an item each while dangerman Ronaldo McIntosh and defender Tyrike Andrews also got on the scoresheet.

 With Naps two games away from the title, Eve just wants his charges to maintain their consistency.

-The most capped player in Trinidad and Tobago’s footballing history would certainly know a thing or two about consistency, and it may take a near miracle to wrestle away a Premier Division title from his team’s grasp now.
+The most capped player in Trinidad and Tobago’s footballing history would certainly know a thing or two about consistency and it may require a near miracle to wrest the Premier Division title away from his team’s grasp now.

 Editor’s Note: See Wired868 later for full Naparima vs Speyside match report.